Teaching Deaf and Second-Language Students to Be Better Writers

 Working Text also includes all of the exercises and appendices featured in the Working Text: X-Word Grammar and Writing Activities for Students workbook, both in print and on a special CD.
 The answers for the exercises are included as well, as are sample quizzes, and the CD can be used in the classroom for interactive lessons in conjunction with the student workbook.
 Working Text: Teaching Deaf and Second-Language Students to Be Better Writers, in concert with its companion student workbook, will help deaf, second-language, and other students develop into markedly better, more confident writers.

-Sue Livingston is Professor, Program for Deaf Adults, LaGuardia Community College of the City University of New York, NY.
+Sue Livingston is a professor in the Program for Deaf Adults at LaGuardia Community College, City University of New York.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST